'Train To Busan Presents: Peninsula': meet the zombie-horror sequel's star

 Train To Busan revitalised the zombie horror genre.
 Made by director Yeon Sang-ho in 2016 and set almost entirely on a speeding train, few ghoul-led films made in the last decade could match it for excitement, innovation or creeping dread.
 Within Yeon Sang-ho’s native Korea, over 11 million people saw the film in cinemas.
 Worldwide, its profit registered at a cool $98.5 million.

-An animated prequel, Seoul Station, quickly followed and Peninsula, the subsequent live-action movie in the series recently premiered in the UK.
+An animated prequel, Seoul Station, quickly followed and Peninsula, the subsequent live-action movie in the series recently made its premiere.
 It picks up four years after the events of Train To Busan and stars Gang Dong-wan in the lead.
 More of an action movie than a horror one and with dystopian themes that feel worryingly relevant to the world off screen, it shares a similar frenetic urgency to the first film.

 We caught up with Gang to learn more.